-- (iii) Rare or unusual species of marine mammals for agency follow-up. - (3) For consistency, any reactions by pinnipeds to researchers will be recorded according to a three-point scale shown in Table 1.
-Only observations of disturbance Levels 2 and 3 should be recorded as takes.
+(iii) Rare or unusual species of marine mammals for agency follow-up.

+(3) For consistency, any reactions by pinnipeds to researchers must be recorded according to a three-point pinniped disturbance scale included in any LOA issued under § 216.106 of this chapter and § 217.106.